authand/pomidor-manager/README.md

 # Password Manager
-Simple to use Password Manager with encryption.
+Simple to use Password Manager.